nofatclips/generateTags/fanaugen/generateTags.coffee.md

       for x of defaults
         opts[x] = if opts[x] is undefined then defaults[x] else opts[x]

-Now, let's get to the actual work, step by step.
+Now, let’s get to the dirty work, step by step.

 ### Cleanup 1: Eliminate HTML tags